nishanths/scrobble/appengine/helpguide.md

 The service consists of two parts:

-1. a macOS application which uploads your Apple Music history; and
+1. a macOS application which uploads your Apple Music listening history; and
 2. this web application which displays your list of scrobbled songs.

 ## How do you get started?